photoprism/photoprism/README.md

 what needs testing, and which feature requests are going to be implemented next.

 Please give ideas you like a thumbs-up 👍  , so that we know what is most popular.
-Ideas backed by silver or gold sponsors will be prioritized as well.

 ## Contributions ##